petiaccja/Mathter/docs/Guide.md

 Quat rotationCombined = rotation2 * rotation1;
 ```

 As you can see, the quaternions are multiplied in reverse order to chain rotations.
 Unlike the order of matrices, this cannot be configured in Mathter.
 The reason for this is that Mathter treats quaternions as mathematical objects in the first place, and rotators in the second.
 Quaternions are simply complex numbers with 3 imaginary elements as opposed to one, and the distributive law determines the multiplication's result.

-There is not much to say about the other operations:
+Just like matrix multiplication, quaternions multiplication is also not commutative, hence the fixed order.

+Addition, subtraction, and arithmetic with scalars is as expected:
 ```c++
 Quat q1, q2;
 Quat q3 = (q1 + q2) * 3;
 ```

+Note that quaternions don't have a division.
+Again, like with matrices, due to the lack of commutativity you could define division as either left- or right-multiplying by the inverse, which yield different results.

 ### Quaternions functions